robertoseba/mock_api_server/README.md

 Supose you want to create a new endpoint: `/credit-card-processor/pay`

-- send a POST request to: `/config/credit-card-processor/pay` - anything after config becomes your identifier for this endpoint
+- send a POST request to: `/management/credit-card-processor/pay` - anything after management becomes your identifier for this endpoint

 Example payload for the example route: